Browse tips

 Final thought

-Routines are useful when they make life easier to restart.
+Routines are useful when they make life easier to return to.
 Copy the clean page, write tiny versions first, connect each routine to a real cue, and use the weekly columns to place routines where they can actually happen.
 I hope this page helps your routines become something you can return to, even after a messy week!

 Need exact app steps for copying pages?